 Delaware provides one of the most fertile environments in the nation for food and agriculture businesses to thrive.

-Delaware is one of the country’s leading producer of broiler chickens, generating more than $1 billion in sales annually.
-Leading poultry processors such as Perdue, Allen Harim, and Mountaire have significant operations in the state and the industry supports more than 8,500 jobs statewide.
+Delaware is one of the country’s leading producers of broiler chickens, generating more than $1 billion in sales annually.
+Leading poultry processors such as Perdue, Allen Harim, and Mountaire have significant operations in the state, and the poultry industry represents approximately 70% of Delaware’s cash farm income.

 With highly productive soil and generations of skilled farmers, Delaware is a significant producer of soybeans, field corn, watermelon, lima beans, sweet corn, and potatoes.
 Agriculture and farming have been a way of life in Delaware ever since the first settlers arrived more than three centuries ago.
 Farmers form the backbone of Delaware’s economy.
 Corn is the top crop, watermelons are the leading fruit crop and broilers are the most valuable agricultural product.
 Other important Delaware agricultural products include wheat, barley, apples, peaches, grapes, peas, and dairy.